The Prodigy UK tour dates, setlist and tickets explained

 What is the setlist?

-A setlist hasn’t been announced for the Birmingham gig, but according to Setlist.fm, this has been the setlist on the tour so far:
+A setlist hasn’t been announced for the Newcastle gig, but according to Setlist.fm, this has been the setlist on the tour so far:

 - Breathe